 Winding crowns are usually replaced with the correct shape and material, and appropriate size for the user, except some special models such as the Astral Diver or the large crown anti-magnetic models which are left alone if possible or suitable replacements fitted.

-The watch movement is de-magnetized taken apart and inspected, all parts are checked both before and after cleaning and any badly worn, broken or incorrect components are replaced.
+The watch movement is de-magnetized taken apart and inspected, and the jewels cleaned of deposit.
+Then all parts are checked both before and after cleaning and any badly worn, broken or incorrect components are replaced.
 Where there is wear to the non-jewelled bearings either the components using them will be replaced to ensure a better fit or the bushes will be tightened up, or both.

 The watch movement is cleaned, reassembled and lubricated with the recommended viscosity oils and greases.